app-generator/django-material-dashboard-pro/README.md

    |-- ************************************************************************
 ```

-When our project requires customization, we need to copy the original file (from the virtual environment) and place it in the template folder using the same path.
+When the project requires customization, we need to copy the original file that needs an update (from the virtual environment) and place it in the template folder using the same path.

-For instance, the `HOME/templates` directory is shipped with a customized footer: `includes\custom_footer.html`.
+For instance, if we want to customize the `footer.html` these are the steps:

+- `Step 1`: create the `templates` DIRECTORY inside the `home` app
+- `Step 2`: configure the project to use this new template directory
+- `Step 3`: copy the `footer.html` from the original location (inside your ENV) and save it to the `home/templates` DIR
+  - Source PATH: `<YOUR_ENV>/LIB/admin_material_pro/includes/footer.html`
+  - Destination PATH: `<PROJECT_ROOT>home/templates/includes/footer.html`

+To speed up all these steps, the codebase is already configurated (`Steps 1, and 2`) and a custom footer can be found at this location:

+`home/templates/includes/custom_footer.html`

-By default, this file is unused because the `theme` expects `includes\footer.html`.
+By default, this file is unused because the `theme` expects `footer.html` (without the `custom_` prefix).

-In order to use it, simply rename it to `includes\footer.html` and overwrite it like this the default version shipped in the library:
+In order to use it, simply rename it to `footer.html`.
+Like this, the default version shipped in the library is ignored by Django.

-`<YOUR Virtual ENV>/LIB/admin_material_pro/includes\footer.html`

-In a similar way, all other files and components can be customized as well.
+In a similar way, all other files and components can be customized easily.

 <br />